Reserve team: Germany

 In Germany, Hertha BSC II, the reserve team of Hertha Berlin, reached the 1992–93 DFB-Pokal final after their first team were eliminated in the Round of 16.
 They lost the final 1–0 to Bayer Leverkusen.
 In the German football league system, however, reserve teams are not allowed to be promoted above the 3.
 Liga and since 2008–09 have not been allowed to play in the cup competition to serve the non-reserve team's interests.
 In the 2003–04 season, Bayern Munich's reserve team won the Regionalliga Süd, a semi-professional league then in the third tier of German football (now the fourth), finishing nine points clear of the second-placed FC Rot-Weiß Erfurt.
 Due to the rule which prohibits one club from having two teams in fully professional leagues, the third-placed 1.
 FC Saarbrücken was promoted to the Second Bundesliga instead.

 Italy

-In 2018, the Italian Football Federation allowed the possibility for Serie A teams to register a reserve Under-23 team in the third-tier Serie C league, with only Juventus taking that opportunity.
-In 2023, Juventus Next Gen was joined by Atalanta Under-23.
+In 2018, the Italian Football Federation allowed the possibility for Serie A teams to register a reserve Under-23 team that would initially play in the third-tier Serie C. In that same year, Juventus was the first team to seize this opportunity, creating Juventus Next Gen. Five years later, in 2023, Atalanta created his reserve team, Atalanta Under-23.
 In 2024, AC Milan became the third Italian club to form a reserve team, with the creation of Milan Futuro.
-In 2025 also the Inter Milan Under-23 was created.
+In 2025 also Inter Milan created his reserve team, the Inter Milan Under-23.